skynav/ttt/README.md

  * Error if xml:base on ttp:extensions is not absolute.
 (6.1.4 P4)
  * Error if absolutized extension designator doesn't conform to extension-designation defined in E.1.
 (6.1.5.
 P4)
  * Error if ttp:clockMode is smpte, ttp:markerMode is discontinuous, and dur attribute is specified on any element.
 (6.2.6 P12, 10.2.3 P3)
- * Error if style attribute references a style element that is a descendant of region, i.e, is not a descendant of styling.
-(8.1.2 P4)
- * Error if style attribute IDREF does not reference a style element. ([Issue 220](https://www.w3.org/AudioVideo/TT/tracker/issues/220)).
  * Error if tts:extent on tt element does not specify two pixel unit length values.
 (8.2.7 P7)
  * Error if loop in sequence of chained style references.
 (8.4.1.3 P3)
- * Error if region attribute IDREF does not reference a region element. ([Issue 219](https://www.w3.org/AudioVideo/TT/tracker/issues/219)).
- * Error if no region element specified and region attribute is specified on some element.
-(9.3.1 P2)
  * Error if time expression uses `f` metric or frame component when tts:timeBase is clock.
 (10.3.1 P5)
  * Error if time expression uses sub-frame component when tts:timeBase is clock.
 (10.3.1 P6)
  * Error if metadata element expresses metadata information both with attributes and child elements.
 (12.1.1 P2).